 If you fall behind in your mortgage loan payments, California's "one-action rule" says that your lender can only take one action against you, whether it is to:

 Utah has a similar rule.
 Here's how the rules work.

 Most residential foreclosures in California are nonjudicial, which means the lender does not have to go through state court to foreclose.
 Though, sometimes, California foreclosures are judicial and go through the state court system.

-California law restricts a lender with a secured interest in real property (for example, the lender on your home mortgage) to taking only one action to enforce the debt.
-The one action rule states "There can be but one form of action for the recovery of any debt or the enforcement of any right secured by mortgage upon real property” (Cal.
+California law restricts a lender with a secured interest in real property—for example, the lender that made your home loan—to taking only one action to enforce the debt.
+The one-action rule states "There can be but one form of action for the recovery of any debt or the enforcement of any right secured by mortgage upon real property."
+(Cal.
 Code Civ.
 Proc. § 726(a)).

 Ultimately, this rule limits a lender to bringing only one foreclosure proceeding or court action against a borrower who falls behind in mortgage payments.

 The one-action rule in California appears to allow the lender to sue the borrower personally based on the promissory note and skip foreclosure altogether.
 But California courts have interpreted the rule to mean that a lender must pursue the real estate before suing the borrower personally.
 (See Walker v.
 Community Bank, 10 Cal.
 3d 729 (1974)).
 This concept is known as the "security-first rule."
 The goal of this rule is to prevent a secured lender from suing the defaulting borrower on the debt itself before foreclosing on the security interest.

 So, a mortgage lender (or the current loan holder) must foreclose the security (your home) rather than suing you directly on the underlying promissory note.
 (Cal.
 Code Civ.
 Proc. § 726(a)).
 As a result of the one-action and security-first rules, the lender's options are significantly limited when a borrower defaults on a mortgage loan.